Marker Logo

 Topics.
 This historical marker is listed in this topic list: War, US Civil.
 A significant historical date for this entry is June 26, 1862.

 Location.
 This marker has been replaced by another marker nearby.
 It was located near 37° 35.07′ N, 77° 23.269′ W. Marker was near Richmond, Virginia, in Henrico County.
-Marker could be reached from Mechanicsville Turnpike (U.S. 360), on the right when traveling north.
+It could be reached from Mechanicsville Turnpike (U.S. 360), on the right when traveling north.
 Marker is on a short trail in the Chickahominy Bluff Unit of Richmond National Battlefield Park.
 Touch for map.
 Marker was in this post office area: Richmond VA 23223, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this location, measured as the crow
+At least 8 other markers are within 2 miles of this location, measured

 Paid Advertisement